dogecoinfoundation/dogecoin.com/doc/how-to-translate-website.md

 ## Get the code

-* Get the code by following the steps in '[How To Get Dogecoin Preview Website](how-to-get-website.md)
+* Get the code by following the steps in '[How To Get Dogecoin Website](how-to-get-website.md)

 ## Checkout a new branch